unclereeemus/ytmp/README.md

 (if intending to use nvim) `mv ytmp.vim ~/.config/nvim/`

-and move run_on_next to ~/Music/ytmp/ where it's looked for by default; if you move it elsewhere, change the location in the conf file which is also sourced from ~/Music/ytmp/ by default
+move run_on_next to ~/Music/ytmp/ where it's looked for by default; if you move it elsewhere, change the location in the conf file which is also sourced from ~/Music/ytmp/ by default

 lastly, make sure mpv has the proper yt-dlp path in mpv.conf by setting `script-opts=ytdl_hook-ytdl_path=<YTDLP_PATH>`